nqdev-fork/dfinke-awesome-copilot-chatmodes/README.md

 ## Why Awesome Copilot Chat Modes?

 Copilot Chat Modes are a powerful way to customize the behavior of Copilot Chat in VS Code.
 By creating a `chatMode.md` file, you can define a specific persona or role for Copilot Chat to adopt, tailoring its responses to fit your needs.

+- Discover easy, ready-to-use chat modes that enhance your coding experience, improve productivity, and help you tackle specific tasks more effectively.
+- Learn how to create your own custom chat modes to suit your unique workflows and preferences.
+- Contribute to the community by sharing your own chat modes and benefiting from the collective knowledge of other prompt engineers.

 ## Featured Chat Modes